 You should not post videos or photos of horse “fails” or falls, or horses being injured, or your own injuries.
 While these types of posts often get a lot of attention, it is for all the wrong reasons.
 We want our riders and horses shown in the best light possible.

 The general public and DME’s employees and riders reflect a diverse set of customs, values and points of view.

 You must not post any material that is offensive, harassing, discriminatory, embarrassing, intimidating, sexually explicit, bullying, hateful, racist, sexist or otherwise inappropriate.

 If you feel that a post violates any of our social media guidelines, we encourage you to report this to your instructor/coach or to our official social media pages, which are managed by DME staff.

 DME has a three-strike policy with respect to violations of this policy.

 On the first violation, a formal written notice will be provided.
 If the parties are under the age of 18, the parents/legal guardians of both parties will be contacted and advised of the violation.
 The parties will be encouraged to reconcile their differences at this stage with the assistance of parents and coaching staff.

-On the second violation, the party will be banned from attending lessons for 1 full week.
+On the second violation, the party will be banned from attending lessons for one full week.
 No refund or make-up lessons will be offered.
-A meeting with the goal of reconciliation will be arranged between the parties and DME coaching staff.
+A meeting with the goal of reconciliation will be arranged between the parties and the DME coaching staff.

-On the third violation, the party will be asked to leave the DME program.
+The party will be asked to leave the DME program on the third violation.
 They will be unable to attend our facility for future lessons, visits or shows.
 They may re-apply to the program after 12 months have passed in writing, outlining steps taken to address their prior violations of the policy and attempts made at reconciliation.